Fatal End To An Alleged Game Of Russian Roulette For St. Louis Police Officer

 Katlyn Alix, 24, died while off-duty early Thursday morning, according to a probable cause statement from the St. Louis Police Department.

-The statement says that Officer Nathaniel Hendren shot Alix in the chest while they were exchanging a revolver back-and-forth, taking turns pulling the trigger.
+The statement says that Officer Nathaniel Hendren shot Alix in the chest while they were handing a revolver back-and-forth, taking turns pulling the trigger.

-"Officer Alix was an enthusiastic and energetic young woman," police Chief John Hayden wrote on Twitter Thursday via the St. Louis Police Department.
+"Officer Alix was an enthusiastic and energetic young woman," police Chief John Hayden wrote on Twitter on Thursday via the St. Louis Police Department.

 In honor of Officer Katlyn Alix, members of the #SLMPD will be wearing the Department mourning band.
 "Officer Alix was an enthusiastic and energetic young woman with a bright future ahead of her" -@ChiefJohnHayden pic.twitter.com/BDIZ2d6NOQ— St. Louis, MO Police (@SLMPD) January 24, 2019

-Hendren, who was on duty at the time of the incident, met Alix at her home at 750 Dover Pl., according to the statement from Sgt.
+Hendren, who was on duty at the time of the incident, met Alix at his home, according to the statement from Sgt.
 Richard Hellmeier.
 They were "playing with firearms" when Hendren produced a revolver, emptied the cylinder and put one cartridge back in.

 According to Hellmeier, Hendren first pointed the gun "away" and pulled the trigger, but the revolver did not fire.
 Alix then took the weapon, aimed it at Hendren and pulled the trigger, but still the gun did not fire.

-Note: An earlier version of this story incorrectly said the shooting took place at victim Katlyn Alix's home.
-It occurred at suspect Nathaniel Hendren's home